 As a coach and a teacher, he has always felt that there was no obstacle that couldn't be overcome.
 The only thing standing in the way was someone else's limitations.
 In his classroom, there has always been the word CAN'T with a diagonal line through it.
 In his classroom, can't is not an option.
 There are no limits to what a student can do if given the right incentive for success.

-Frazier spent forty-seven years dedicated to only one thing: his students's success.
-This dedication to student success is the only reason why he wants to be your voice on the Board of Education.
+Frazier has spent over fifty years dedicated to only one thing: his student’s success.
+This dedication to student success is the only reason why he is a member and your voice on the State Board of Education.
 His background as a dynamic teacher, coach, and leader will allow him to advocate for every student at every level in our ward.